 Do I have to be attending full-time to apply for scholarships?

 No, you can apply without being full-time.
-However, if you are awarded a scholarship, you will need to attend full-time (minimum 12 credit hours).
+However, if you are awarded a scholarship, you will need to attend full-time (minimum of 12 credit hours per semester).

 Do you have any scholarships for part-time students?